taddison/personal-site/content/blog/2021/07/benchmarking-different-versions-of-nuget-packages/index.md

 ![Benchmark results with multiple runtimes](./kitchen-sink.png)

 If you'd like to see an example that contains multiple benchmark definitions (still focusing on `SqlClient`) I'd encourage you to check out the [SqlClientUpdate benchmark on GitHub].

+> All the benchmark results here are to demonstrate the techniques only - don't take away anything from the results.
+If you are interested in benchmarking data access from SQL Server I'd encourage you to use a longer duration (`Job.VeryLongRun` is what I use), use a dedicated SQL machine rather than localhost, and monitor the SQL instance to ensure any slowdowns aren't on the SQL side.
+This is easier said than done!

 --